 Dr. Westphal is co-founder and General Partner of Longwood Fund and has spent 20 years as a biotech CEO, entrepreneur, and investor.
 Dr. Westphal has been the co-founder, CEO, and lead investor of seven biotechnology companies that have completed initial public offerings (IPOs) and created sustained market value of over $40 billion and have developed and received FDA approval for over 10 important drugs.
-These include: Momenta Pharmaceuticals, Inc. (NASDAQ: MNTA), Alnylam Pharmaceuticals, Inc. (NASDAQ: ALNY), Acceleron Pharma, Inc. (NASDAQ: XLRN), Sirtris Pharmaceuticals, Inc. (NASDAQ: SIRT, acquired by GSK in 2008), Verastem (NASDAQ: VSTM), and TScan Therapeutics (NASDAQ: TCRX).
-Dr. Westphal is also co-founder of Alnara Pharmaceuticals (acquired by Eli Lilly); co-founder/Executive Chair of ImmuneID; co-founder/former CEO/Chair of Immunitas Therapeutics; co-founder of Pyxis Oncology; and co-founder of Concert Pharmaceuticals (NASDAQ: CNCE).
+These include: Momenta Pharmaceuticals, Inc. (NASDAQ: MNTA, acquired by J&J in 2020), Alnylam Pharmaceuticals, Inc. (NASDAQ: ALNY), Acceleron Pharma, Inc. (NASDAQ: XLRN, acquired by Merck in 2021), Sirtris Pharmaceuticals, Inc. (NASDAQ: SIRT, acquired by GSK in 2008), Verastem (NASDAQ: VSTM), and TScan Therapeutics (NASDAQ: TCRX).
+Dr. Westphal is also co-founder of Alnara Pharmaceuticals (acquired by Eli Lilly in 2010); co-founder of DEM Bio Pharma, co-founder/Chair of ImmuneID; co-founder/former CEO/Chair of Immunitas Therapeutics; co-founder of Pyxis Oncology (NASDAQ: PYXS); and co-founder of Concert Pharmaceuticals (NASDAQ: CNCE).
 Companies founded by Dr. Westphal have created over 6,000 jobs in the Boston area.

-Companies founded by Dr. Westphal have developed and received FDA approval for multiple important drugs, including the first RNAi therapy; for currently incurable cancers; the largest-selling heparin in the United States; a therapy for MS; for Beta Thalassemia and Myelodysplastic Syndrome; and several experimental medicines: for cystic fibrosis (phase 3); for serious inflammatory disorders (phase 2); and for serious neurological illnesses such as ALS and MS (positive phase 2).
+Companies founded by Dr. Westphal have developed and received FDA approval for over 10 important drugs, including the first RNAi therapy; for currently incurable cancers; the largest-selling heparin in the United States; a therapy for MS; for Beta Thalassemia and Myelodysplastic Syndrome; and several experimental medicines: for cystic fibrosis (phase 3); for serious inflammatory disorders (phase 2).

 JD George Washington